Gassandrid/crdg.xyz/content/Tutorials/Using Obsidian to Make Changes.md

+---
+tags: [tutorials/wiki]
+---

 Assuming you [[How to make a pull request|have made a fork of the repository]], you can use **Obsidian** so that you dont ever have to touch git on your own machine.

 Wherever you **cloned your fork** on your local machine, **open obsidian to that location**: